photobooth-app/photobooth-docs/docs/setup/configuration/qrshareservice.md

 The download portal is just one single [HTML page](https://github.com/photobooth-app/photobooth-app/tree/main/src/web/download) and basically a loader for the media files.
 To use it, the HTML page needs to be hosted on a webserver that is accessible from the internet.

 <p style="display: flex;  justify-content: center; gap: 10px;">
   <img src="../assets/downloadportal-screenshot-loaded.jpg" alt="Media loaded screenshot" width="200">
   <img src="../assets/downloadportal-screenshot-share.jpg" alt="Share options screenshot" width="200">
 </p>
 <figcaption style="text-align: center;">Media file is displayed in the downloadportal and the user can reshare it using the smartphone's native menu.</figcaption>

+## Setup the Synchronizer Plugin

+- In the Admin Center go to Configuration → Synchronizer → Set Enabled to on.
+- In the backends tab, configure a Server to synchronize to, see details in the next chapter.
+- Save the configuration.
+- Take a picture and check the logs for issues during uploading.
+- If there are no errors, scan the QR code and check if the photo is downloaded correctly to the smartphone.

+### Setup the Synchronizer Backends

+Currently local filesystem, FTP-Servers and NextCloud instances are supported as target to synchronize the media to.

+Add a new backend to the list and `Enable` it.

+#### Sync to FTP-Servers

+Please ensure to read all the descriptions given next to the configuration elements.

+Set the credentials given by your service provider.
+The `host` and user-login needs to point to a directory on the FTP-Server.

+Important: If you want to use the backend to share QR codes, you also need to fill the `media url` setting.
+The media URL needs to point to a HTTP host that points to the same directory on the host set before.

+Example: `ftp.example.com` stores files to the ftp.example.com-host and is accessible via `www.example.com`.
+The `media url` is set to `https://www.example.com`.
+HTTP is also possible, but HTTPS usually preferred.

+#### Sync to NextCloud

+Please ensure to read all the descriptions given next to the configuration elements.

+Note: This backend doesn't support serving the downloadportal.
+If you want to use the download portal, you need to set it up manually and place it on a webserver.

+#### Sync to the local Filesystem

+This backend simply copies files to different directories on the device running the photobooth app.
+Could be useful for any custom solution, we could not think of until today ;)

 ### Setup the Download Portal

 Depending on the backend you use, the download portal is set up automatically or you need to do it manually.
 Please check the following sections for details based on your backend in use.

 #### FTP Backend